zhangxiaosa/LPR/README.md

 ### Previous Results

-Some previous results used in the paper are stored in `./old_results`.
+Besides some previous results in `./benchmark_suites`, more detailed outputs of LPR are stored in `./old_results`.

 ### Reproduce RQ1 & RQ2: the Effectiveness and Efficiency of Perses, Vulcan, C-Reduce and LPR.